Lord Kelvin: Family

-William Thomson's father, James Thomson, was a teacher of mathematics and engineering at the Royal Belfast Academical Institution and the son of a farmer.
+William Thomson was born on 26 June 1824 in Belfast.
+His father, James Thomson, was a teacher of mathematics and engineering at the Royal Belfast Academical Institution and the son of an Ulster Scots farmer.
 James Thomson married Margaret Gardner in 1817 and, of their children, four boys and two girls survived infancy.
 Margaret Thomson died in 1830 when William was six years old.

 William and his elder brother James were tutored at home by their father while the younger boys were tutored by their elder sisters.
 James was intended to benefit from the major share of his father's encouragement, affection and financial support and was prepared for a career in engineering.

-In 1832, his father was appointed professor of mathematics at Glasgow and the family moved there in October 1833.
-The Thomson children were introduced to a broader cosmopolitan experience than their father's rural upbringing, spending mid-1839 in London and the boys were tutored in French in Paris.
+In 1832 his father was appointed professor of mathematics at the University of Glasgow, and the family moved there in October 1833.
+The Thomson children were introduced to a broader cosmopolitan experience than their father's rural upbringing, spending mid-1839 in London, and the boys were tutored in French in Paris.
 Much of Thomson's life during the mid-1840s was spent in Germany and the Netherlands.
 Language study was given a high priority.

-His sister, Anna Thomson, was the mother of James Thomson Bottomley FRSE (1845–1926).
+His sister, Anna Thomson, was the mother of the physicist James Thomson Bottomley.